Table of Contents

 Q 9.
 Where do you see yourself within the starting 30 days of this job?

 Ans.
-(Interviewer point of view)Typically company plans for learning of Japanese language for the starting 30 days.
+(Interviewer point of view)Typically company plans to learn of Japanese language for the starting 30 days.
 Here the interviewer wants to know whether you have a basic understanding of what happens once you join the new company.

 In answer, you can say that at first, you will try to know the teammates and try to understand the project.
 And even emphasis on learning the Japanese language.